Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos

-Based on run~\texttt{W} with $\MBH=10^8\Msun$ and $\etaEdd=0.2$, we systematically vary one dynamo or disk parameter at a time to investigate how $\taud$ and $\taunoise$ scale with each.
-The results, shown in Fig.~\ref{fig:scalings}, indicate that the most significant dependencies of $\taud$ are with $\CO$ (with a slope of $\simeq1.6$) and $\xiout$ (with a slope of $\simeq0.5$).
-The former reflects the direct relationship between the dynamo time scale and accretion variability, while the latter arises from the more extended emission region when $\xiout$ is increased.
-These findings suggest that although the cycle periods of the LSDs and the size of their active regions are not directly observable, they nevertheless play critical roles in the variability of disk emissions.
-Future work could focus on leveraging these results to infer the dynamo properties from AGN light curves.
+Based on the fiducial run with $\MBH=10^8\Msun$ and $\etaEdd=0.2$, we systematically vary one dynamo or disk parameter at a time to investigate how $\taud$ scales with each.
+As shown in Figure~\ref{fig:scalings}, the results indicate that the magnetic field strength $\Cbeta$ and the viscosity parameter $\alpha$ have minor effects on $\taud$, and the most significant dependency is with the dimensionless dynamo cycle period $\CO$ (with a slope of $\simeq1.4$), which reflects the direct relationship between the dynamo time scale and accretion variability.
+The relation can potentially be inverted to infer dynamo properties from AGN light curves.
+Combined with Figure~\ref{fig:tau2500_MBH}, the results may suggest that the dynamo cycle periods can be systematically larger for lower-mass SMBHs, but it requires further simulations to confirm.